-It brings me joy to love and be loved; to be a cheerer-encourager to someone, and for someone to be my cheerer-encourager.
+It brings me joy to love and be loved; to be a cheerer-encourager to someone; and for someone to be my cheerer-encourager.
 Happiness and a feeling of well-being are always in the background when you are surrounded by people who appreciate and love you.

-Love and health are connected, so says science in The Surprising Health Benefits of Love, but experiencing it is way.
+Read about how love and health are connected, according to scientific researches in The Surprising Health Benefits of Love but it would be better experiencing this.
 Chapter 6 on how to better listen to others may help you in this direction.